kolbyn24/Notes/03 - Content/payloads.md

 tcpdump icmp -n -i wlan0
 ```

-.NET code for a a web request.
+C# code for a a web request.
 This is good to test exploits without getting caught by AV.
 Needs to be compiled with visual studio or another compiler:

 ```
 Raw C# code: